 Region

-The region in which you want to create the CLB instance.
+Select the region in which you want to create the CLB instance.

 Zone Type

-Single zone: The CLB instance is deployed in only one zone.
+Single zone: The CLB instance is deployed only in one zone.

 Primary Zone